 Guidelines and Tips for Writing to Your Donor Family

-The process of organ and tissue donation is confidential.
+The process of organ, eye and tissue donation is confidential.
 Lifeline of Ohio is dedicated to maintaining that confidentiality while recognizing the benefits of communication between a donor family and recipient.
 Lifeline of Ohio facilitates and encourages written correspondence between the transplant recipient and the donor family.
 All correspondence is completely anonymous and identities are kept confidential.

 Writing to your donor family is a personal decision.
-Lifeline of Ohio works closely with the families who compassionately enable organ and tissue donation to occur after the death of a loved one, and it may help you to know that they consistently express appreciation for the letters they receive from recipients and their families.
+Lifeline of Ohio works closely with the families who compassionately enable organ, eye and tissue donation to occur after the death of a loved one, and it may help you to know that they consistently express appreciation for the letters they receive from recipients and their families.